coffeeSurplus/PDF-Editor/README.md

 ## Build

-Building the application requires one of the following:
+Building the application requires pdfium.dll with the matching application runtime target at one of the following locations:
-* pdfium.dll located in the base directory (must match runtime target)
+* pdfium.dll located in the base directory
-* pdfium.[x64 or x65].dll located in the base directory
+* pdfium.[x64 or x86].dll located in the base directory
-* pdfium.dll located in \PDFium\[x64 or x86]\ (must match runtime target)
+* pdfium.dll located in \PDFium\[x64 or x86]\

 ## Libraries used